How We Work

 Market shortlist

 I search, compare, and discard with judgment.
-Fewer useless visits.
+Fewer wasted visits, fewer wasted weeks.
 More solid options with traceability.

 Technical and documentary review